 This website popup appears when visitors using a desktop computer move their cursor toward the browser exit without making a purchase.
 It’s really your last chance to entice your visitor to stick around, whether it’s for the short term (more time on site) or long term (as an email subscriber).

 Consequently, there’s no decisions to be made about timing, just whether you want to use one and on what pages.

 Exit-intent popups are great for addressing or abolishing a pain point.
 Shipping fees are a huge point of friction for customers, so perhaps you offer free shipping for first-time customers.

 It appears Thinx has identified brand trust as cause for hesitation.
 They use an exit-intent popup as a means for showing product affirmation, steering would-be site abandoners to customer reviews.

-The do’s of popup timing
+The do’s of website popup timing

-Near the beginning of this post, I said you shouldn’t release a popup before five seconds.
+Near the beginning of this post, I said you shouldn’t release a website popup before five seconds.
 Bombarding a visitor immediately upon arrival can escalate your site’s bounce rate and negatively impact sales.

 So if not below five seconds, then what?
 A basic starting point is between five and 60 seconds, and no longer, if you prefer a clock-based approach.
 Specifically, a lot of brands say the five- to 15-second range is their sweet spot.

 Try a time that you think will work, based on all that we’ve covered here.
 Let it run for at least two weeks.
 Then test a new time and compare the two by way of: